valentinitnelav/bootstrapnet/README.md

 Releases of the package are constantly archived on Zenodo at this [link](https://zenodo.org/record/3997559) where you find also their suggestion for citation.
 Inspired from Zenodo’s suggestion, you could cite as:

-> Valentin Ștefan, & Tiffany Knight.
+> Valentin Ștefan, & Tiffany Marie Knight.
 (2020).
 R package for bootstrapping indices of ecological networks.
 Zenodo. http://doi.org/10.5281/zenodo.3997559